elisechristiann/Data_Course_BENNETT/README.md

 This README file contains information about my uploaded assignments

 My name is Elise Bennett and I'm a big fan of biotech wooooo.

-Testing some more to make sure I remember